All Episodes

 We still got time.

-And we ain't gonna give up into the fat lady saying, and I said it, and this just the way it is.
+And we ain't going to give up into the fat lady sing.

-This is a joke what we it ain't no joke.
+This is a joke what we, it ain't no joke.

 It's criminal what these Democrats have done to this election system.